COURSE PRICE: $39.00

 Following exposure to a pathogen, there is a spectrum of possible clinical outcomes:

 Some individuals are prone to becoming transiently or permanently colonized with organisms they have been exposed to.
 A person colonized by (or “carrying”) an organism may or may not ever develop symptoms of infection, but they are an important source of transmission to others.
 Staphylococcus and C. difficile are important examples of HAIs that colonize.
-Both patients and healthcare workers can become asymptomatically colonized with MRSA and become a source of infection to others.
+Both patients and healthcare workers can become asymptomatically colonized with MRSA and be a source of infection to others.

 Host and microbial factors influence whether an infection becomes symptomatic or asymptomatic and whether a person is able to eliminate or clear an infection or becomes a carrier.
 An important host factor is immunity.
 An important microbial factor is its ability to evade host defense mechanisms.
 Certain aspects of transmission are also important—such as the amount of an infectious agent the person is exposed to (infective dose, or inoculum) and the route of exposure.